chandangeek/Connexo_Code/copl/com.elster.jupiter.extjs/src/main/web/js/ext/docs/guides/command_compiler/README.md

  * `-compress` - Compresses the generated file using the default compressor.
 Currently this is the same as `-yui`.
- * `-max` - Compresses the generated file using all compressors and keep the smallest.
  * `-closure` - Compresses the generated file using the [Google Closure Compiler](https://developers.google.com/closure/compiler/).
- * `-uglify` - Compresses the generated file using [UglifyJS](https://github.com/mishoo/UglifyJS/).
  * `-yui` - Compresses the source file using the [YUI Compressor](http://developer.yahoo.com/yui/compressor/).
  * `-strip` - Strips comments from the output file, but preserves whitespace.
 This option converts "ext-all-debug-w-comments.js" into "ext-all-debug.js".

 The following command produces three flavors of output from a single read of the source.

-    sencha compile -classpath=sdk/src \
+    sencha -sdk sdk compile \
         exclude -namespace Ext.chart and \
         concat ext-all-nocharts-debug-w-comments.js and \
         -debug=true \